5 Reasons Your Debt Consolidation Loan Was Denied

 Top Reasons for Debt Consolidation Loan Rejection

-A debt consolidation loan combines all your credit card debt into a single bill.
-It should have a lower interest rate than each of your credit cards, which means you’re paying less every month.
+A debt consolidation loan, sometimes referred to as a personal loan, combines all your credit card debt into a single bill carrying a lower interest rate than each of your credit cards, which means you’re paying less every month.

 Why?

-Lenders might not advertise it, but most of them have a minimum credit score required to get a loan.
+Lenders might not advertise it, but most employ a minimum credit score requirement on loans.
 If your score is less than 670, you might be out of luck for a debt consolidation loan.
-Even if you’re over 670, a problematic debt-to-income ratio (more on that below) or payment history could derail your loan.
+Even if your score exceeds 670, a problematic debt-to-income ratio (more on that below) or payment history could derail your loan.

-The easiest way to improve your credit score is paying bills on time and using less than 30% of the credit available on each card.
-It also helps to ask for higher credit limit, pay off collection accounts and avoid hard inquiries on your credit report.
+The easiest way to improve your credit score is paying bills on time – many financial advisors, Ferrara included, advocate making automatic payments to that end – and using less than 30% of the credit available on each card.
+It also helps to ask for a higher credit limit, pay off collection accounts and avoid hard inquiries on your credit report.

-But all that can take months to be reflected in your score.
+But it can take months to significantly improve your score.

-You can sometimes get a loan with a shaky credit score, but it will come with a higher interest rate, which defeats the whole purpose of the loan, namely lowering your interest rate.
+Can you sometimes get a loan with a shaky credit score?
+Yes, but it will come with a higher interest rate, which defeats the whole purpose – namely lowering your interest rate.

 There are two kinds of loans: secured and unsecured.
-A secured loan requires something of value like a home, car or piece of property for the bank to “hold” as collateral in case you default on your loan.
-Banks like collateral.
-It’s like an insurance policy on your loan.
-If you don’t have anything to offer as collateral, your loan application may be rejected.
+A secured loan requires something of value such as a home, car or piece of property for the bank to “hold” as collateral in case you default on your loan.

-Lenders want a clue to the financial habits a potential borrower has, so they might require a minimum of two years of credit history.
-This includes things like credit cards, mortgage payments and auto loans.
-The more conscientious you are about paying those bills on time, the better your chances are of acquiring a loan.
+Lenders want a clue to the financial habits of a loan applicant, so they might require a minimum of two years of credit history.
+This includes credit cards, mortgage payments and auto loans.
+The more conscientious you are about paying those bills on time, the better your chances of acquiring a loan.
 Those with no credit history will have a difficult time with lenders.

-Lenders are also cautious about making large loans to consolidate debt.
-Loaning money to someone who already owes a lot, is a substantial risk.
-When the whole point of applying for a consolidation loan is to create a monthly payment that would make it easier to pay off your debt, being rejected for this reason can feel especially frustrating.
+Well, lenders are also cautious about making large loans to consolidate debt.
+Loaning money to someone who already owes a lot carries risk.
+When the whole point of applying for a consolidation loan is to create a monthly payment that would make it easier to pay down your debt, being rejected for this reason can feel especially frustrating.

 So, what should you do?